-Any repayment of benefits you made during 1998 must be subtracted from the gross benefits you received in 1998.
-It does not matter whether the repayment was for a benefit you received in 1998 or in an earlier year.
-If you repaid more than the gross benefits you received in 1998, see Repayments More Than Gross Benefits, later.
+Any repayment of benefits you made during 1999 must be subtracted from the gross benefits you received in 1999.
+It does not matter whether the repayment was for a benefit you received in 1999 or in an earlier year.
+If you repaid more than the gross benefits you received in 1999, see Repayments More Than Gross Benefits, later.

-Your gross benefits are shown in box 3 of Form SSA-1099 or RRB-1099 and your repayments are shown in box 4.
-The amount in box 5 shows your net benefits for 1998 (box 3 minus box 4).
+Your gross benefits are shown in box 3 of Form SSA-1099 or Form RRB-1099.
+Your repayments are shown in box 4.
+The amount in box 5 shows your net benefits for 1999 (box 3 minus box 4).
 Use the amount in box 5 to figure whether any of your benefits are taxable.